platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference.md

 To minimize unnecessary resource use, crons on environments with no deployments are paused.

-{{% version/specific %}}
-This affects all environments that aren't live environments.
-This means all environments on Development plans and all preview environments on higher plans.
-<--->
 This affects all preview environments, _and_ production environment that do not yet have a domain attached to them.
-{{% /version/specific %}}

 Such environments with deployments within 14 days have crons with the status `running`.
 If there haven't been any deployments within 14 days, the status is `paused`.